-speaking in public.22 Scripture provides examples of women who had leadership roles in civil government, in publicly praising God, and in giving authoritative answers about spiritual matters to male civil leaders (e.g., Deborah, Miriam, and Huldah).
+22 Grudem suggests that Paul "seems to be referring to the Old Testament generally as 'the Law,' probably especially the Creation order in Genesis 2, and understanding it as teaching a principle of male leadership" (234).
+But as we discussed in an earlier chapter, it is far from clear that Genesis 2 teaches a hierarchy based on sequence of creation.
+When scholars say that women are not allowed to have spiritual or ecclesiastical authority, they are basing that conclusion on 1 Tim 2:12.
+It may or may not be a valid conclusion (we will discuss had leadership roles in civil government, in publicly praising God, and in giving authoritative answers about spiritual matters to male civil leaders (e.g., Deborah, Miriam, and Huldah).
 Scripture does not require all women to submit to all men.

-The problem in Corinth probably involved either a) wives speaking against or dishonoring their husbands,23 or b) more generally, women acting disorderly and for that reason considered "not in submission."
+The problem in Corinth probably involved either a) wives speaking against or dishonoring their husbands, 23 or b) more generally, women acting disorderly and for that reason considered "not in submission."
 The "law" that Paul mentions may be a civil law, or a New Testament rule.

 3) In Greco-Roman society, women were given authority in the household, but rarely had opportunity for public speaking.
-Craig Keener notes a typical expectation: "Plutarch goes on to explain that a woman's talk should also be kept private within the home...she 'ought to do her talking either to her husband or through her husband.""24 The average woman was less educated and had little experience in public assemblies; this may have contributed to the problem in
+Craig Keener notes a typical expectation: "Plutarch goes on to explain that a woman's talk should also be kept private within the home...she 'ought to do her talking either to her husband or through her husband.""24 The average woman was less educated and had little experience in public assemblies; this may have contributed to the problem in Corinth.25 that in our next chapter), but it is exegetically incorrect to say that this is taught in Genesis 2, which makes no such limitation.